 For example: if you want just one pass with a lawnmower or tractor between rows instead of sometimes one, sometimes half, sometimes two.
 What also happens is that if the initial row is on contour and the following rows are exactly 10 feet (or whatever) downslope, is that the lower rows get more and more off-contour until they are potentially causing all the erosion problems that we’re trying to avoid.

 Thus, the keyline system.
-The basic idea is that the starting row is on contour, but starts at a place called the keypoint in the slope’s valley.
-This point is the exact place where the slope goes from being concave to convex, where water coming down a hill would naturally start slowing.
+The basic idea is that the starting row is on contour, but starts at a place called the keypoint on the slope's valley.
+First find the inflection point, where the slope goes from concave to convex, and the keypoint is just below that where water coming down a hill would naturally start slowing.

 Check here to see how close you were:

-And correct, the keypoint from one valley doesn’t necessarily match up on the same contour line as the keypoint from the next valley.
+And correct, the inflection points from one valley don’t necessarily match up on the same contour line as the ones from the next valley.
 They all erode and deposit in different ways.

-Going from the map to the field, once you’ve identified your keypoint, this is the place to set your first marker.
+Going from your map into the field is when you start to see the keypoints just downhill from the inflection points.
+It is a greener area that is hard to guess exactly from a topo map alone.
+Once you've identified your keypoint, this is the place to put your first marker.
 Then find your contour line (using any of the tools listed above) and map that line on the landscape.